bartvanerp/SPSsite/content/info/bachelor_electives.md

 ## Major courses
-During your Bachelor program you will need to follow two major courses that are given by the SPS group
+During your Bachelor program you will need to follow two major courses that are given by the SPS group.

 | Course code   | Course name                             |
 |---------------|-----------------------------------------|